wp-plugins/mega-ad/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin creates a full screen ad with an expiration date.
+This plugin creates a full screen ad with an expiration date without cloaking.

 == Description ==

-This plugin creates a full screen ad with an expiration date.
+This plugin creates a full screen ad with an expiration date without cloaking.
 All you have to do is add a link, image and expiration and you can have a full screen ad with a cookie.

+There are plugins out there that create separate full page ads or landing pages versus what Google sees.
+So the plugin would show the user one page while showing another page to a search engine.
+This can be called cloaking which is never really a good strategy to show ads or landing pages.

+This plugin doesn’t create landing pages.
+This plugin creates full page ads to promote your product or service without cloaking.

 == Installation ==